GaryChengld/LearningAWS/DAV-C01-preparation.md

 \
 You can configure Application Auto Scaling to manage provisioned concurrency on a schedule or based on utilization.
 Use scheduled scaling to increase provisioned concurrency in anticipation of peak traffic.
 To increase provisioned concurrency automatically as needed, use the Application Auto Scaling API to register a target and create a scaling policy.

+* AWS best practices for Lambda suggest taking advantage of execution context reuse to improve the performance of your functions.
+Initialize SDK clients and database connections outside of the function handler, and cache static assets locally in the /tmp directory.
+Subsequent invocations processed by the same instance of your function can reuse these resources.
+This saves execution time and cost.
+To avoid potential data leaks across invocations, don’t use the execution context to store user data, events, or other information with security implications.

 #### CodeBuild
 \
 AWS CodeBuild is a fully managed build service.
 There are no servers to provision and scale, or software to install, configure, and operate.\